adaptive-intelligent-robotics/AIRL_ENV/README.md

 ```
 You should see on the viewer’s webpage the result of the physical simulation (in this example: a set of boxes and spheres falling on a robotic arm).
 You can shutdown the visu_server by putting its process forward (`fg`) and killing it with a ctrl+c.

+# How to detach from a container while letting it running in the background

+When you run some long-lasting experiments, it might be useful to know how to properly detach the container and re-attach it.

+To detach from within the container simply press 'ctrl+p' and then 'ctrl+q'.
+The container is now running in backgroup and doing 'docker ps' should display it.
+You can re-attach the container with 'docker attach XXXX' where XXX is the name (or ID) of the container